• Skip to primary navigation

 A cutting board with chopped vegetables

-While the water is boiling, brown some butter in a small sauce pan and set it aside.
+While the water is heating, brown some butter in a small sauce pan and set it aside.

-Once the water is boiling, set a timer for 25 minutes.
+Once the seasonings have boiled for 10 minutes, set a timer for 25 minutes.
 Add baby red potatoes to the pot, cover and cook for 10 minutes.
 Next you’ll add things based on how long they take to cook.

-Add corn on the cob that has been cut into thirds and andouille sausage and cook for 5 minutes, you should have 10 minutes left on the timer.
+Add corn on the cob that has been cut into thirds and andouille sausage and cook for 5 minutes.
 Crab legs, shrimp, clams and mussels only take a few minutes so make sure the potatoes and corn are almost done before you start adding the seafood.

-When the potatoes and corn are done, about the 5 minute mark, add uncooked crab legs.
-If the crab legs are already cooked wait to add them with the shrimp.
-With 3 minutes left add shrimp, clams and mussels or whatever mixture you have.
+When the potatoes and corn are done, add crab legs.
+With 3 minutes left, add shrimp, clams and mussels or whatever mixture you have.
 Cook until the shrimp are pink and the shells have opened on the clams and mussels.

 A pot full of all the ingredients for a seafood boil